mcf3rn/books/README.md

 Phasing out fossil fuel consumption is beneficial on environmental grounds but it is still a job killer.
 Everyone other than the rich coastal elites care more about jobs than the environment.
 Mazzocchi wrote in 1993: "Paying people to make the transition from one kind of economy to another is not welfare.
 Those who work with toxic materials on a daily basis... in order to provide the world with the energy and the materials it needs deserve a helping hand to make a new start in life."
+For workers, as a first principle, the aim should be to protect them against major losses in living standards.
+A just transition policy should include 3 types of guarantees: a new job, a level of pay comparable to the previous, and pensions remain in tact.
+Just transitions should also support job search, retraining, and relocation.